 While the coffee chain giant plans to slowly reopen stores, they now require customers and employees to wear masks at all U.S. locations.
 If you forget a mask and find yourself outside Starbucks with a hankering for a chai latte, it’s best to hit the drive-through.
-Here are 16 more stores that won’t let you in without a face covering.

 Ordering at the register

 As Starbucks shut down stores in response to the pandemic, they kept their drive-throughs open, allowing customers to order and pick up their coffees at the window.
 The company is still mostly to-go, with customers ordering from the drive-through, via the app, or on Uber Eats via Starbucks Delivers.
-Now check out the most popular Uber Eats quarantine order by state.

 The best thing about working at Starbucks is having access to free samples throughout the day.
 Unfortunately, as addressed by Rossann Williams in this open letter to Starbucks partners and employees, free samples were one of the first things to go as Starbucks implemented COVID-19 measures.
-Costco, on the other hand, is starting to offer free samples again.

 Starbucks was one of the most popular options for people looking to work or study in a quiet environment fueled by coffee.
 The chain has even shared posts about entrepreneurs who use their outlets as office spaces!
 However, freelancers and start-ups will have to set up elsewhere for now, as most outlets have removed indoor and outdoor seating in order to implement social distancing measures.
 But before you take a table outside, here’s what your waiter wants you to know.